Key Highlights

 Additionally, companies must ensure they use free reserves or surplus cash for the buyback and meet solvency criteria after the process.
 Disclosure of the rationale and financial impact is mandatory to protect shareholder interests.

-Share buyback is the process of repurchasing the shares by a company.
+A share buyback is when a company repurchases its own shares from existing shareholders.
 A share buyback allows a company's promoters to acquire many shares.
 A business may repurchase shares in the open market or through a tender offer.
 Most people think that buyback proposals help the company's shareholders.
 It boosts return on capital and adds value to shareholdings.
 However, stockholders should be cautious while accepting the offer.
 You must consider your financial needs and risk tolerance and decide accordingly.

 This article is for informational purposes only and does not constitute financial advice.
 It is not produced by the desk of the Kotak Securities Research Team, nor is it a report published by the Kotak Securities Research Team.
 The information presented is compiled from several secondary sources available on the internet and may change over time.
 Investors should conduct their own research and consult with financial professionals before making any investment decisions.
 Read the full disclaimer here.